Waynan/Greywater-Pump-ESP8266/README.md

 The current state of the pump is updated on the site every 15 seconds.

 To-do:

-Local Push button interupt driven.
+-Local Push button interupt driven.

-Cleanup the code.
+-Cleanup the code.

-Add level sensing and or flow sensing.
+-Add level sensing and or flow sensing.

 Hardware used: